nespinoza/juliet/docs/tutorials/rvfits.rst

 only the signal of the transiting planet was present in the RVs, but there is also evidence for _another_ planet in the system.
 We have uploaded the dataset in a ``juliet``-friendly format [`here <https://github.com/nespinoza/juliet/blob/master/docs/tutorials/rvs_toi141.dat>`_].

-Let us first try to find the RV signature of the transiting planet analyzed in the :ref:`transitfit` tutorial in this dataset.
+Let us first try to find the RV signature of the transiting planet analyzed in the :ref:`quicktest` tutorial in this dataset.
 From that analysis, the period is :math:`P = 1.007917 \pm 0.000073` days and the time-of-transit center is :math:`t0 = 2458325.5386 \pm 0.0011`.
 Let us use these as priors for a first fit to the data --- let us in turn assume uniform wide priors for the systemic velocities for each instrument :math:`\mu_i`, jitter terms and RV semi-amplitude; let us also fix the eccentricity